 Have questions about Foundations in Design?
 Contact the Future Students' Office at 604-599-3030 or email@example.com.

 Have questions about XYZ?
 Your design advisor is here for you.
 Please book an online appointment through Advisor Connect, and we will follow up with you.
-If you have difficulty using the Advisor Connect platform, please email your advisor, Geraldine Wee at email@example.com.
+If you have difficulty using the Advisor Connect platform, please email your advisor, Nick Bransford at firstname.lastname@example.org.

-Our hands-on program has been carefully developed in partnership with our Program Advisory Committee, made up of Vancouver-based companies like Arc’teryx, Global Collective, lululemon, Mountain Equipment Co-Op, Mustang Survival and Sugoi, as well as top academics and researchers.
-This guidance allows us to respond quickly to changes in the marketplace and continually adapt our curriculum to reflect current industry needs and standards, ensuring you're getting the most up-to-date education possible and positioned for success.
+Our program is not only CIDA accredited but is guided by our Program Advisory Committee, which allows us to respond quickly to changes in the marketplace and continually adapt our curriculum to reflect current industry needs and standards, ensuring you're getting the most up-to-date education possible and positioned for success.

 Students may obtain transfer credit for course work taken in other programs at KPU, or at other institutions.
 All applications for transfer credits are assessed on an individual basis.
 For information about transfer credit applications, please visit the Office of the Registrar.

 The Honours credential affords you the opportunity to advance your design knowledge by investigating a topic of personal interest, working interdependently on an individually focused interior design project in semester 7 and semester 8 of the program.